Oulton College: Present day

-In 2011 the College began construction on the new state-of-the-art Flanders Court campus in Moncton.
-The Flanders Court campus, which welcomed students in September 2012, replaced classes located in downtown Moncton and the head office on Lutz Street.
+In 2011 the College began construction on the Flanders Court campus in Moncton.
+The Flanders Court campus, which opened in September 2012, replaced classes located in downtown Moncton and the head office on Lutz Street.
 The College's Dental Education Centre still operates at the Pacific Avenue campus.
-Today, the enrollment has grown from an initial first class of 80 students studying accounting, stenography and other business skills, to a student population of over 715 spread across the faculties of Business, Health Sciences, Human Services and Information & Technology.
+Today, the enrolment has grown from an initial first class of 80 students studying accounting, stenography and other business skills, to a student population of over 715 spread across the faculties of Business, Health Sciences, Human Services and Information & Technology.
 The College operates with a faculty and administration team of over 80.

-Recent program additions include Licensed Practical Nurse, Paramedic. and the first Optician program in Atlantic Canada.
+In 2024, Oulton College has developed a new program addition, the Bachelor of Science in Nursing.
+This is the first degree level program to be offered at a private college in the Atlantic Provinces, and the institution has gone through rigorous assessment from the Maritime Provinces Higher Education Commission.

 Faculties and programs

-Oulton College offers over 20 programs in four faculties.
+Oulton College offers 18 programs in four faculties.
 Administrative offices and most classes are located in the Flanders Court campus, however students in the dental program study at the Dental Education Centre located on Pacific Avenue.
+And the new Elmwood campus.